TrellixVulnTeam/swahilipython_SCMU/Doc/distutils/apiref.rst

 .. method:: Command.finalize_options()

    Set final values for all the options that this command supports.
-This is always called as late as possible, ie.  after any option assignments from the command-line or from other commands have been done.
-Thus, this is the place to code option dependencies: if *foo* depends on *bar*, then it is safe to set *foo* from *bar* as long as *foo* still has the same value it was assigned in :meth:`initialize_options`.
+This is always called as late as possible, ie.  after any option assignments kutoka the command-line or kutoka other commands have been done.
+Thus, this is the place to code option dependencies: if *foo* depends on *bar*, then it is safe to set *foo* kutoka *bar* as long as *foo* still has the same value it was assigned in :meth:`initialize_options`.